 Effect of the displacement of a category in the main aisle’s flow

 The first step in facing this challenge included recognizing the most frequent categories visited nearby the main aisle.
 Non-Alcoholic Ready to Drink (NARTD) is positioned in the third aisle on the right side.
 It attracted 15% of the entire traffic initiated in the entrance of the store.
 The action taken was to push the category to the back of the local, keeping the traffic in the main aisle a few meters further.
 This change of layout was performed during a mid-term, so there were enough samples before and after the change.

 The following Figure represents the change in customer flow in the main aisle before and after the change of location.

 Finally, as expected, by displacing such an important category, shopper flows are shortly updated affecting to the adjacent of the categories.
 Most of the changes have been very successful.
 In the following section, the performance of the endcaps will be measured by the influence of these variations.

 An increase of ROI on the surrounding shelves

 The six shelves received in average 7% increase of traffic.
-This addition meant a straight bump in promotional sales of 3.4% after this variation in the main aisle and therefore, a small change in the NARTD location has made a relevant impact on the surrounding categories and sales.
+This addition meant a straight bump in promotional sales of 3.4% after this variation in the main aisle and therefore, a small change in the NARTD location has made a relevant impact of the customer behavior on the surrounding categories and sales.

 Applying retail intelligence is a powerful lever to make better in-store decisions.
 By means of Shoppermotion retail intelligence platform, it becomes simpler to measure, compare, and track shopper paths and how the customer experience directly impact the bottom line for every store.